Blog

 Alipay PayPal

 WeChat of course, stands on its own.
 The uber-app is owned by Tencent, and if there were just 1 app in China that you needed to have, WeChat would be it.
 WeChat famously invented mini-apps which load virtually instantly and do everything from payments to small games to food delivery shopping to social networking.
-The platform now has 1.3 billion users.
+As of March 2024, the platform now has 1.35 billion users.
 Launched in 2017, WeChat’s mini app count reached over 500,000 with over 170 million daily active users within just a year.

 Clearly, however, if you’re making a full-on gaming environment, Chinese mobile users are interested.
-Half of the top 10 grossing apps in China are games, including Honor of Kings, a multiplayer online battle arena game published by Tencent.
+5 of the top 10 grossing apps in China so far in 2024 are games, including Dungeons & Fighter Mobile by NEXON as well as Honor of Kings, a multiplayer online battle arena game published by Tencent.

 PUBG, Overwatch, Gardenscapes, Clash Royale, and Clash of Clans are examples of western games that have made it in China, so it’s definitely possible.